UMM-CSci-3601/backend-lab/LABTASKS.md

 You should move the issues you really expect to do into the `Ready` track, leaving all the other issues (that you may or may not do) in the `Backlog` track.

-Now, you are ready to get started working on the coding part of this lab!

-### Using the board

 You'll then need to keep an eye on your board throughout the lab, using it to guide your decisions about what to work on,